microsoft/Olive/docs/source/tutorials/how_to_add_optimization_pass.md

 - `type_` : type of the parameter

 - `required` : whether the parameter is required
+- `category`: The param category.
+It could be the following values:

-- `is_object` : whether the parameter is an object/function.
+    * `object` : whether the parameter is an object/function.
 If so, this parameter accepts the object or a string with the name of the object in the user script.
 The type must include `str`.

-- `is_path` : whether the parameter is a path.
+    * `path` : whether the parameter is a path.
 If so, this file/folder will be uploaded to the host system.
+    * `data`: whether the parameter is a data path, which will be used to do data path normalization based on the data root.

 - `description` : description of the parameter